 I saw the top doctors & dermatologists who could not help me gain long term relief.
 They prescribed topical steroids, antibiotics, antihistamines & recommended generic petrochemical based moisturisers.
 I was told there was no cure & that I would have eczema all my life.
 I could just manage the symptoms.

 Over time, my skin became addicted & tolerant to the steroids.
 I required increasingly higher potencies to maintain efficacy.
-My skin became thinner, grey looking & looked healthy even when flare free.
+My skin became thinner, grey looking & looked unhealthy even when flare-free.
 It was symptom management.
 Not health.
 Incomplete at best, grossly negligent at worse.
 I was never warned about topical steroid withdrawal or addiction & my concerns were dismissed.